How to become a Firefighter

 to help you prepare.

-5. Passing the physical agility test, you move to the interview phase of the process.
+6. After passing the physical agility test, you move to the interview phase of the process.
 A panel of Fire Officers will interview you on work history and background.
+The interview date and time will be determined after completion of the physical agility test.

-6. The final phase of this process places you on the Department’s eligibility roster.
-These scores will remain current for 18 months.
+7. The final phase of this process places you on the department’s eligibility roster.
+These scores will remain current for 18 months from when the written exam is taken.
 This roster is where candidates are chosen for the Firefighter Academy, which is approximately 22 weeks long.

-This division is primarily responsible for providing up-to-date, cost effective training to our new recruits utilizing skilled, safe instruction from Training Officers at our training center and to provide training to our veteran Firefighters keeping them at the top of their form.
+This division is primarily responsible for providing up-to-date, cost effective training to our new recruits utilizing skilled, safe instruction from Training Officers at our training center and to provide continuous training to our veteran Firefighters.

 Applicants that are hired must undergo approximately twenty-two weeks of training in the Department’s Firefighter Academy.